MikeTheReader/advent-of-code-2019/src/day-4/README.md

 Part two adds criteria.
 I'm going to implement it as an additional function to keep the original unit tests and add new ones.

+No surprises with this one, went pretty smooth.

+## Refactor

+A good deal of refactoring was done to break out the functions into consituent parts to have the exported functions be coordinator functions, and the non-exported functions contain the logic of individual criteria.